 Mix the stain thoroughly before you apply it.
-You will then be able to achieve a uniform tone on the wood surface or even if you are applying different colors for an ombre effect, they should blend well together.
+You will then be able to achieve a uniform tone on the wood surface, or even if you are using different colors for an ombre effect, they should blend well together.

 Applying a second coat

-A single coat is hardly enough to cover the wood surface so you will need to apply a second coat.
+A single coat is hardly enough to cover the wood surface, so you must apply a second coat.

 The best way is to wait for the first one to have dried before applying it again.

-Do not apply stain on top of an old layer if they are still wet or damp, otherwise, the stain may be absorbed and you will end up with different shades that show
+Do not apply stain on an old layer if they are still wet.
+Otherwise, it may absorb the color, and you will end up with different shades that show.